WOODFIELD MALL

 Village of Schaumburg, Illinois

 Ground was broken for Chicagoland's nineteenth shopping mall on October 8, 1969.
-Designed by Charles Luckman Associates of New York City and Los Angeles, WOODFIELD MALL was developed by Woodfield Associates, a joint venture of Bloomfield Hills, Michigan-based Taubman Centers, Chicago-based Homart Development and Marshall Field & Company.
+Designed by Charles Luckman Associates of New York City and Los Angeles, WOODFIELD MALL was developed by Woodfield Associates.
+This was a joint venture of Michigan's Taubman Company, Illinois' Homart Development and Marshall Field & Company.

 The shopping facility was built on a 191-acre plot, located 24 miles northwest of The Loop, in suburban Schaumburg.
 The site was adjacent to the Interstate 90 / Northwest Tollway and a newly-opened section of Interstate 290.

 The official grand opening of twenty-eight inline stores was held September 9, 1971.
 Vincent Price was the Master of Ceremonies.
-Singer-actress Carole Lawrence and Robert O. Atcher (Mayor of Schaumburg) were also in attendance.
+Singer-actress Carole Lawrence, Robert O. Atcher (Mayor of Schaumburg) and A. Alfred Taubman were also in attendance.
 Music was provided by the Conant High School Marching Band.

 RANDHURST CENTER (1962) {5.4 miles northeast, in Mount Prospect} ended up being bested by WOODFIELD.
 OLD ORCHARD CENTER (1956) {14.4 miles northeast, in Skokie} held its own, as did OAKBROOK CENTER (1962) {13.8 miles southeast, in Oak Brook} and YORKTOWN CENTER (1968) {14 miles south, in Lombard}.